thebentern/clean-code-study/Chapter-7.md

 ## Provide Context with Exceptions

-* Use informative error messages and relativant exception parameters.
+* Use informative error messages and relativant exception parameters

 ## Define Exception Classes in Terms of a Caller’s Needs

 * How they are caught?

 ## Define the normal flow

+* Cleanly separate business logic from  error handling

+## Don’t Return Null

+* Returning null creates more work for consumers down the line

+## Don’t Pass Null

+* Same principal as above